 Bound by their Israeli roots, pianist Alon Goldstein, cellist Amit Peled, and clarinetist Alex Fiterstein formed the Goldstein-Peled-Fiterstein Trio in 2005.
 Today, the ensemble’s performances reflect both the special gifts and originality of the three artists as soloists as well as their marvelous sense of ensemble and love of chamber music.

 Performances in recent and upcoming seasons include appearances at the Interlochen Center for the Arts in Michigan, Peoples’ Symphony Concerts in New York, the University of Chicago, Philadelphia Chamber Music Society, New Orleans Friends of Chamber Music, Concerts International, Dame Myra Hess Memorial Concerts, the Schubert Club International Artist Series in St. Paul, Pro Musica Joplin, the Saint Cloud Chamber Music Society, and at the Rose Theatre in Lincoln Center.
 The New York Times praised the ensemble for displaying “the kind of spotless technique that keeps the attention focused on the score rather than the vagaries of the performance.”

 Alon Goldstein, pianist, is admired for his musical intelligence and dynamic personality.
 Mr. Goldstein’s artistic vision and innovative programming have made him a favorite with audiences and critics alike throughout the United States, Europe, South America and Israel.
 He has been hailed across the country as a superb artist and exciting soloist with such orchestras as Philadelphia, St. Louis, Los Angeles, San Francisco and many others.
-Mr. Goldstein’s past appearances include his Carnegie Hall appearance in the Mozart Triple Concerto with Joseph Kalichstein and Shai Wosner, with the London Philharmonic Orchestra and playing with the Orchestre Philharmonique de Radio France.
-He has appeared at the Gilmore, Santa Fe, Tanglewood, Ravinia, Marlboro, Seattle, and Steamboat festivals in the United States.
+Mr. Goldstein’s past appearances include a Mozart Concerto at Carnegie Hall, the Indianapolis Symphony's Prokofiev festival, with the Chicago Symphony at Ravinia, performances with the London Philharmonic Orchestra, and playing with the Orchestre Philharmonique de Radio France.
+He has appeared at the Gilmore, Tanglewood, Ravinia, Marlboro, and Seattle festivals in the United States.
 Internationally he has performed at Prussia Cove, the Verbier Festival, and Klavier Festival in Rühr.
 Over the past year, Mr. Goldstein has recorded three new CDs on the Naxos label.